ahmadassaf/blog-posts/data/blog/development/power-up-a-hero-blog-with-jekyll.md

 ---
+type: 'post'
 title: 'Power-up a hero blog with Jekyll'
-date: '2016-09-21'
-subtitle: 'Setting up a modular Jekyll blog with Continuous Integration and Deployment'
+tags: ['Jekyll']
-summary: "Having had my blog on WordPress for a while now, I thought I need a lighter platform especially that my blog content is very lightweight and I don't really need a fully-fledged CRM.
+summary: "Having had my blog on WordPress for a while now, I thought I need a lighter platform especially since my blog content is very lightweight and I don't need a fully-fledged CRM.
 Another reason to move away from WordPress was the need to have a collaborative effort and to write posts in Markdown.
 I have finally decided on Jekyll for its simplicity and extensibility"
-tags: ['Jekyll']
+subtitle: 'Setting up a modular Jekyll blog with Continuous Integration and Deployment'
+featured: 'true'
+date: '2016-09-21'
 category: 'development'
-featured: 'true'
-image: /static/images/jekyll.png
 ---

 Having had my blog on WordPress for a while now, I thought I needed a lighter platform, especially since my blog content is very lightweight and I don't need a fledged CRM.
 Another reason to move away from WordPress was the need to have a collaborative effort and to write posts in Markdown.
 I have finally decided on Jekyll for its simplicity and extensibility.